imran-hassan/test-repo/README.md

 + In ContrailConfigModel, add bgp_origin in defaultConfig which is present in this file: **webroot/config/services/bgpasaservice/ui/js/models/bgpAsAServiceModel.js**.

-String value from front end is converted into integer value to be sent to the backend.
+String value from frontend is converted into integer value to be sent to the backend.
 Then the value received at frontend is validated that whether it is 0, 1, 2 or 3.

 + To add a new field on the GUI, the structure of a drop down menu is defined in **webroot/config/services/bgpasaservice/ui/js/views/bgpAsAServiceEditView.js**.
 This enables different options i.e. IGP, BGP, ICOMPLETE and NONE to be visible in the drop down menu at Edit View on GUI.